 “Jon Turner QC is lauded as “an incisive, commercially focused and adaptable team player” who hoovers up much of the best work in the market” (Chambers, 2011).
 He is the first ranked silk in The Legal 500′s European and Competition category and a Chambers “Star Performer”: “Turner ‘combines approachability with prodigious intellect and a willingness to get stuck in’.
 Turner’s ‘ability both to be part of, and ultimately, to lead a team into court’ made him ‘one of the foremost QCs at the competition Bar‘.
 Chambers 2009 states: “Jon Turner QC is “a blessed barrister,” according to clients.
 As well as being “extremely bright and brilliant at recalling evidence,” he enjoys the untrammelled respect of both peers and clients“.

 Jon is one of the finest advocates in Competition, EU, and Telecoms/Utilities law, as well as Commercial, Public, and Environmental law.
-The "ferociously bright" (Legal 500, 2013) Jon Turner QC is admired for his "incredible analysis of the strengths and weaknesses of a case, as well as his powerful cross-examination skills" (Chambers, 2010), and as a "courtroom king who can dance round opponents" (Chambers, 2011).
-He is commended as being "an excellent performer under pressure" and "a terrific lawyer, and very easy to work with" (Legal 500, 2013).
+He is admired for his “incredible analysis of the strengths and weaknesses of a case, as well as his powerful cross-examination skills” (Chambers, 2010), and as a “courtroom king who can dance round opponents” (Chambers, 2011).
 Jon handles cases regularly in the appellate courts as well as at first instance, and is a first choice for advocacy in the European Courts.

 Jon is widely regarded as a pre-eminent advocate in the field of EU/Competition law.
 He stands at the pinnacle of the legal directories’ rankings for EU/Competition law, and is a Chambers and Partners “Star Performer”.
 Before taking silk, Jon was the Standing Counsel to the Office of Fair Trading for nine years, and honed his trial strategy and cross-examination skills in a number of the OFT’s heaviest court cases (including the replica football shirts cartel case in the Competition Appeal Tribunal, and the Over-The-Counter Medicaments trial in the Restrictive Practices Court).
 He was praised for his “encyclopaedic knowledge of the law and unparalleled trial skills.”